 All the White Claw Hard Seltzer Flavors Ranked

-Where did your favorite fall on our list?
+Where does your favorite fall on our list?

-We updated this story from its original publish date, October 11, 2019, to include the new White Claw flavors, which hit store shelves in March 2020.
-After testing the watermelon, lemon and tangerine flavors, our top pick is still black cherry.
+We updated this story from its original publish date, October 11, 2019, to include new White Claw flavors.
 Check out our new ranking order below.

 If you haven't tried White Claw Hard Seltzer by now, you might have been living under a rock.
 White Claw was dubbed the drink of summer 2019, and since low-cal spiked seltzers are only gaining in popularity, this boozy beverage shows no signs of slowing down.

-There are nine White Claw flavors in total, but before you stick your hand into Variety Pack No.1 or Variety Pack No. 2, you should know which flavors are worth your time... and which to skip.
+There are 12 White Claw flavors in total, but before you stick your hand into Variety Pack No.1, Variety Pack No. 2, or the recently launched Variety Pack No. 3, you should know which flavors are worth your time... and which to skip.
 Consider this your guide to all the White Claw Hard Seltzer flavors.

 1. Black Cherry